neumann-mlucas/StringArt.jl/README.md

 Most implementations often require high-contrast images, and still the results can vary significantly from one image to another.
 In this version, I've tweaked the algorithm parameters to **enhance the contrast and detail in the final output**.
 While this adjustment impacts performance, it remains usable.

-Additionally, the script features a command-line interface (CLI) with various parameters and option flags and a **RGB color mode**.
-Feel free to explore these options to customize the output according to your preferences.
+Additionally, the script features a command-line interface (CLI) with various tweakable parameters, option flags, **RGB color mode** and you can also save the **GIF animation** with easy.
+Feel free to explore these options to customize the output according to your preferences, if you want to reuse the code or call it somewhere else, you should look at `StringArt.run`.

 **Useful Resources:**